CChukwu-data-analyst/Company-Sales-Analysis/README.md

 ### Exploratory Data Analysis

-EDA involves exploring the sales data to answer important business questions such as:
+EDA involves exploring the sales data to answer important or critical business questions such as:

 -	What is the overall sales trend?
 -	Which products are top sellers?